oliverwm1/zarrdump/README.rst

         longname:  surface temperature
         units:     K

-Diagnostic information will also be printed for zarr groups or arrays:
+Diagnostic information will also be printed for zarr arrays or zarr groups which do not represent xarray datasets:
 ::
     $ zarrdump group.zarr
     Name        : /